prio-data/FEWSNet_to_PG/README.md

 The present status (Jan 27, 2025) allows for flexibility between the translation procedure from mapping the original resolution of FEWSNet data to the standard PRIOGRID Unit.

+#### Resources for understanding the FEWSNet to PG translation
+**`/Docs/EDA`**

+-----CLEAN THIS UP-----
+A unique document has been developed for each process (function) modelled to assign the raw values, with unqique administrative boundaries, to the standard PG-Cell resolution.
+The file name references the python code function used for ease of access: `Process for function (function name)`:

+- *Docs/EDA/Process for function aggregate_by_greatest_population.md*
+- *Docs/EDA/Process for function process_pop_area_weights.md*
+- *Docs/EDA/.....md*
+- *Docs/EDA/.....md*
+- *Docs/EDA/.....md*
+- *Docs/EDA/.....md*
+- *Docs/EDA/.....md*

+In future versions of this repo, some of these methods may be removed to limit (constrain) available processes to more robust and rigorously tested options.
+-----------CLEAN THIS UP------------

 7. *Do you want to generate IPC historical maps?:*

 8. *Enter one of the following options:*